schulle4u/multideck/docs/documentation-en.md

 * Switch Interval (seconds): The time period after which the automation mode should switch to the next deck.
 * Enable Crossfade: Enables a smooth transition between deck switches.
-* Crossfade Duration: Duration of the crossfade in seconds.
+* Crossfade Duration: Duration of the crossfade in tens (Example: 2 seconds = 20).
 * Enable Level-Based Switching: When this option is enabled, the automatic mode switches as soon as the volume level on a deck exceeds the threshold set below.
 * Threshold (dB): The threshold value for automatic level-based switching.
 * Hysteresis (dB): This value provides a tolerance margin to prevent quickly switching between decks.
 Calculation: threshold minus Hysteresis.